Re-designing symptom logging for casual and power users at Flo Health

 Feature re-onboarding after

-Feature discovery was repositioned to better support exploration over time, while remeainign easy to access when needed.
+Feature discovery was repositioned to better support exploration over time, while remaining easy to access when needed.

 Mood log before and after